 As most of us head into work, everyday, we grab our favourite beverage in a non recyclable cup with a plastic lid (who wants to deal with a spill in the morning!).
 That’s an average of 20 + cups with lids in a month.
 That’s 240 per person in 1 year.
 If one was to calculate the number of cups that end up in the garbage bin per day in an entire office building, the number would be quite a shocker.
 And that’s just cups!
 All in all, last year, Singapore created 949,300 tonnes of plastic waste and only 40,700 tonnes of it were recycled.

 Surveys show that most Singaporeans agree that their habits have an impact on the environment, yet nearly half of them find it inconvenient to change habits for betterment of the planet.
 With the objective to tackle this growing problem, Singapore Government declared the year 2019 as the ‘Year Towards Zero Waste’ … And we at Secondsguru launched our series of Zero Waste Bootcamps (ZWBs).
 Aiming to encourage environmental stewardship, our bootcamps equip youth [18-30 yrs old] in Singapore with knowledge and skills on ways to embrace zero waste lifestyles, so that they, in turn, become change makers and shape their communities.
-With 3 Zero Waste Bootcamps successfully completed in 2019, our next bootcamp is slated for December 7 [Interested?
-Write to firstname.lastname@example.org ].
+With 3 Zero Waste Bootcamps successfully completed in 2019, our next bootcamp is slated for December 7 [Update!
+Bootcamp #5 slated for Nov 21, 2020!
+Details here and sign up here.
+Mail us at firstname.lastname@example.org if you have any questions].

 Today we share the story of Team ReFeel, the team from our 2nd Zero Waste Bootcamp [Bootcamp#2 on June 1, Pics here], whose members won a grant from Seastainable to carry forward their community initiative and drool-worthy eco goodies.
 Their mission: To encourage people to carry their own reusable cups [pitch presentation day pics here].
 They presented their journey and future plans to a group of 4 judges, including Samantha Thian, Founder of Social enterprise Seastainable, Michael Broadhead, Founder of Earthfest and Animal Allies, as well as Lara Rath and Anuja Aggarwal – the co-founders of Secondsguru.
 Read on as they narrate the story of their 8 week journey as bootcamp participants, a journey that began with an idea and ended up being a successful campaign despite roadblocks and genuine time constraints as full time working millennials.